-- The facility is located specifically to provide reliable mobile phone service to the area surrounding the site, including the residential, businesses, industrial areas and roadways, as well as the public recreation spaces and tourist attractions in the surrounds; - The use of a slimline monopole with minimal bulk ensures that visual impact is mitigated; - The proposed facility will be sited in proximity to an existing industrial use and railway line, to further ensure it blends with the surrounding area and does not appear entirely out of place; - The proposal is consistent with the relevant provisions of the Lithgow Local Environmental Plan and Development Control Plan; - The facility will ensure the provision of improved mobile phone coverage and competition in the area; - Emissions from the proposed facility will always be significantly below the Australian Radiation Protection and Nuclear Safety Agency standards adopted by the Australian Communications and Media Authority.
+- The facility is located specifically to provide reliable mobile phone service to the area surrounding the site, including the residential, businesses, industrial areas and roadways, as well as the public recreation spaces and tourist attractions in the surrounds; - The use of a slimline monopole with minimal bulk ensures that visual impact is mitigated; - The proposed facility will be sited in proximity to an existing industrial use and railway line, to further ensure it blends with the surrounding area and does not appear entirely out of place; - The proposal is consistent with the relevant provisions of the Lithgow Local Environmental Plan and Development Control Plan; - The facility will ensure the provision of improved mobile phone coverage and competition in the area; - The proposed facility will not have a material impact on the existing stormwater retention basin on site.
+Further, an engineering report has provided recommendations that will ensure the proposal retains same retention capacity as is currently available. - Emissions from the proposed facility will always be significantly below the Australian Radiation Protection and Nuclear Safety Agency standards adopted by the Australian Communications and Media Authority.